Rajeev Misra

 Jeffrey Epstein

-Rajeev Misra is a former Deutsche Bank credit trading executive who became CEO of SB Investment Advisers, the management arm of SoftBank's $100 billion Vision Fund.
-His career moved through three institutions where Epstein maintained financial or intelligence interests: Deutsche Bank (1996–2008), Fortress Investment Group (2014), and SoftBank Vision Fund (2017–present).
+Rajeev Misra is a former Deutsche Bank credit trading executive who became CEO of SB Investment Advisers, the management arm of SoftBank's 100 billion USD Vision Fund.
+His career moved through three institutions where Epstein maintained financial or intelligence interests: Deutsche Bank (1996–2008), Fortress Investment Group (2014), and SoftBank Vision Fund (2017–2024).
 No evidence indicates a direct personal relationship between Misra and Epstein.

 Misra's significance to this investigation lies in the intelligence-gathering operation that Epstein mobilized around him.
 In January 2019, two of Epstein's most trusted legal advisors — Brad Karp (Chairman, Paul Weiss) and Reid Weingarten (partner, Steptoe & Johnson) — were simultaneously pursuing Misra's legal representation in connection with the "SoftBank caper," a reference to allegations that Misra had funded covert operations against SoftBank rivals.
 Epstein served as the shared but undisclosed coordination point between them, advising on engagement strategy and seeking background intelligence on Misra.

 The Misra thread also connects to Epstein's broader monitoring of SoftBank deal flow, Gulf sovereign wealth activity, and the Carlos Ghosn arrest in Tokyo — tracked through a network spanning Qatari businessmen, New York Times journalists, and law firm chairmen.
-Separately, the Wall Street Journal reported in February 2020 that Misra had paid $500,000 through a BVI company to fund covert operations — including alleged honey traps, planted media stories, and anonymous shareholder campaigns — against SoftBank executives Nikesh Arora and Alok Sama.
+Separately, the Wall Street Journal reported in February 2020 that Misra had paid 500,000 USD through a BVI company to fund covert operations — including alleged honey traps, planted media stories, and anonymous shareholder campaigns — against SoftBank executives Nikesh Arora and Alok Sama 1.

 Career Path and Institutional Overlap